 Coronavirus and the Municipal Bond Market: Questions and Answers

-The by coronavirus containment efforts and recent market volatility.
+The municipal bond market has been hit especially hard by coronavirus containment efforts and recent market volatility.
 Many investors are asking what’s happening and what they should do now.
 Here are our answers to some of the most frequently asked questions:

 I thought munis were supposed to be a defensive asset.
 Why have they been so volatile recently?

 The recent volatility in the municipal bond market has been remarkable.
 Year-to-date (YTD) returns for the muni market were more than 3.7% on March 9th, but quickly reversed—by March 23rd, YTD returns were negative 7.6%.
 A move of that magnitude in that short a period of time has not occurred in the past 40 years.

 The recent volatility in the municipal bond market has been extreme